Bearer/bearer/docs/explanations/reports.md

 The privacy report provides useful information about how your codebase uses sensitive data, with an emphasis on [data subjects](https://ico.org.uk/for-organisations/sme-web-hub/key-data-protection-terms-you-need-to-know/#datasubject) and third parties services.

 The data subjects portion displays information about each detected subject and any data types associated with it.
-It also provides statistics on total detections and any counts of rule failures associated with the data type.
-In the example below, the report detects 14 instances of user telephone numbers with no rule failures.
+It also provides statistics on total detections and any counts of rule findings associated with the data type.
+In the example below, the report detects 14 instances of user telephone numbers with no rule findings.

 _Note: These examples use JSON for readability, but the default format for the privacy report is CSV._